sebnozzi/miniscript.ts/ROADMAP.md

   - string
   - number
   - map
+- Scientific notation (big?) numbers
+  - How is this done?
+  - Parsed and stored as doubles
+  - Formatted accordingly for numbers with lots of digits
 - Optional delimiter for print (print "Hello", "")
   - Difficult to test because we output "per line"
 - `(null)[1] = 1` should throw error